 To extend the shelf life of pesto, you can also freeze it for up to three months.
 I like to freeze it into individual portions using a silicone ice cube mold.
 Then I package the cubes into a large ziploc bag.
 Thaw overnight in the refrigerator or at room temperature for about 1 hour.

-If you loved this roundup of pesto recipes I would appreciate it so much if you would give this recipe a star review!
+If you loved this roundup of recipes with pesto, I would appreciate it so much if you would give this recipe a star review!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 Wondering how to use up that container of pesto?
 Here are 30+ amazingly delicious recipes that use pesto.
 Pastas, salads, soups and more!
 Try this Grilled Flank Steak with Pesto.
 Marinated in a soy and honey mix and topped with creamy burrata and peppery arugula pesto.